bbalakriz/hazelcast-embedded-sb/Readme.md

 ENTRYPOINT ["java","-jar","app.jar"]'

 oc apply -f https://raw.githubusercontent.com/bbalakriz/hazelcast-embedded-sb/master/deploy/deployment.yaml

+# Note that Openshift service name and namespace name is referenced in resources/hazelcast.yaml and should be configured correctly.
 ```

 Test the app by looking at the logs.
 The logs will have the following entries: